dkazakov8/reactive-route/vitepress/guide/router-api.md

 the `Payload` for the `notFound` route.

 ::: info
-All invalid or unrecognized query parameters are automatically stripped.
+All unrecognized or non-compliant query parameters are stripped.
+Additionally, `protocol`, `host`, `port`, and `hash` are cleared if provided.
 :::

 ```ts